tpimentelms/frontload-disambiguation/README.md

 ```bash
 $ make LANGUAGE=<language> DATASET=<dataset>
 ```
-There are three datasets available in this repository: celex; northeuralex; and wikipedia.
+There are three datasets available in this repository: celex; northeuralex; and wiki.
-To get the wikipedia tokenized data use the code in the [Wikipedia Tokenizer repository](https://github.com/tpimentelms/wiki-tokenizer).

 To train the model in all languages from one of the datasets, run